DETAILED ACTION

 parameter values for reducing the second plurality of color channel information by means of at least one digitally simulated optical filter for forming the first plurality of color channel information (fig. 2, element 210; para 0006, 0008, and 0031; accessing a set of parameters for an artificial neural network.
 The set of parameters includes weights associated with artificial neurons within the artificial neural network; An output layer of the artificial neural network may include three artificial neurons that respectively predict red, blue, and green channels (i.e., parameter values of the optical filter) of the virtually stained image),

-wherein the plurality of first digital training images are used as training data for predicting a digital image of the type of the plurality of second digital training images after the second plurality of color channel information has been reduced to the first plurality of color channel information by means of the digitally simulated optical filter (fig. 2, element 215; para 0032; The artificial neural network 130 may then be trained by using the image training data set and the parameter set to adjust some or all of the parameters associated with the artificial neurons within the artificial neural network 130, including the weights within the parameter set.
+wherein the plurality of first digital training images is used as training data for predicting a digital image of the type of the plurality of second digital training images after the second plurality of color channel information has been reduced to the first plurality of color channel information by means of the digitally simulated optical filter (fig. 2, element 215; para 0032; The artificial neural network 130 may then be trained by using the image training data set and the parameter set to adjust some or all of the parameters associated with the artificial neurons within the artificial neural network 130, including the weights within the parameter set.
 For example, the weights may be adjusted to reduce or minimize a loss function of the artificial neural network 130), and

 Regarding claim 10, this claim recites substantially the same limitations that are performed by claim 1 above, and it is rejected for the same reasons.